Homeownership used to be part of the American dream, but times — and costs — have changed.

 Some experts recommend you set aside 1 percent of the purchase price of your home each year to pay for maintenance and repair costs.
-That amounts to $3,000 every year if your home cost $300,000.
-If your home is older though, you’ll want to set aside even more.
+That amounts to $3,000 every year, if your home cost $300,000.
+If your home is older, though, you'll want to set aside even more.

-Although some of these costs might be passed on to you as a renter, it likely won’t be until it’s time to renegotiate your lease.
+While some of these costs might be passed on to you as a renter, it likely won't be until it's time to renegotiate your lease.
 But the cost isn’t necessarily the worst part of required homeownership maintenance.

 Nobody wants to be saddled with an extra mortgage or home they can’t afford.
 Renting allows the flexibility to leave if your financial or life situation changes.
-But if you own a home and have to leave it for any reason, you’ll end up having to pay for that home — mortgage, taxes, maintenance and all — until you’re able to sell.
+But if you own a home and have to leave for any reason, you’ll end up having to pay for that home — mortgage, taxes, maintenance and all — until you’re able to sell.

 The worst time to buy is when your job or life situation is unstable.
 For example, Tomaro said she worked with a client who was going through a divorce and was set on buying a new home immediately after moving out of the marital home.
-An unstable time like that isn’t the time to make such a huge financial decision, she said.
+An unstable period like that isn’t the time to make such a huge financial decision, she said.

 “I know he’s going through a tough time in his life, but he doesn’t have the same excitement about the home-buying process that most people have, and that is disappointing to me," she said.
 "That’s usually a sign that it’s not quite the right time to buy."